tasxatzial/leetcode-js/problems/34/algorithms.md

 The standard binary search algorithm can easily be modified to find the first or last position of the target element.

 1. Use binary search to find the first position F of the target.
-2. Use binary search to find the first position L of the target.
+2. Use binary search to find the last position L of the target.
 3. Return [F, L]

 **Solutions:**